mmlabs-mindmaze/mmpack/docs/devguide.rst

 You will need the usual (essential) build tools like ``make``, ``gcc``, ``perl`` ...

-The mmpack project uses the **autotools** build system, which is therefore needed to build.
+The mmpack project uses the **meson** build system, which is therefore needed to build.

 mmpack
 ``````